superKalo/crypto-tab/README.md

 - In Firefox:
     - Navigate to `about:debugging`
     - Click "Load Temporary Add-on" and from the file browser, choose the `manifest.json` file in the `dist/extension/` directory

+# 🚔 License

+The code and the documentation are released under the [GPL-3.0 License](https://github.com/superKalo/crypto-tab/blob/master/LICENSE).